GlasslabGames/nameBasedXml.scala/README.md

 An XML library user can switch different implementations by importing different `xml` packages or objects. `scala.xml` is used by default when no explicit import is present.

-In a schema-aware XML library like Binding.scala, its `tags` , `attributes` , `processInstructions` and `entities` methods should return factory objects that contain all the definitions of available tag names and attribute names.
+In a schema-aware XML library like Binding.scala, its `elements` , `attributes` , `processInstructions` and `entities` methods should return factory objects that contain all the definitions of available tag names and attribute names.
 An XML library user can provide additional tag names and attribute names in user-defined implicit classes for `tags` and `attributes` .

-In a schema-less XML library like `scala-xml` , its `tags` , `attributes` , `processInstructions` and `entities` should return builders that extend [scala.Dynamic](https://www.scala-lang.org/api/current/scala/Dynamic.html) in order to handle tag names and attribute names in `selectDynamic` or `applyDynamic` .
+In a schema-less XML library like `scala-xml` , its `elements` , `attributes` , `processInstructions` and `entities` should return builders that extend [scala.Dynamic](https://www.scala-lang.org/api/current/scala/Dynamic.html) in order to handle tag names and attribute names in `selectDynamic` or `applyDynamic` .

 ### Known issues

 #### Name clash

-`<toString/>` or `<foo toString="bar"/>` will not compile due to name clash to `Any.toString` .
+`<toString/>` or `<foo equals="bar"/>` will not compile due to name clash to `Any.toString` and `Any.equals` .

 * Compilation error is the desired behavior in a schema-aware XML library as long as `toString` is not a valid name in the schema.
 Fortunately, unlike JSX, `<div class="foo"></div>` should compile because `class` is a valid method name.
 * A schema-less XML library user should instead explicit construct `new Elem("toString")` .